 Get a Free Quote

 Looming large on the horizon are post-Brexit changes to the UK border regime that you may have forgotten about with the current focus on Covid-19 travel rules.
 From October 1 this year, new passport and visa regulations come into effect, including the requirement that all EU travellers have a full passport and can no longer gain entry to the UK by using a national identity card.
-The Guardian reports on how this may have a significant impact on those working in the English as a Foreign Language (EFL) sector in the UK.
+The Guardian reports on how this may have a significant impact on those working in the UK language-learning sector.
 Students coming here on language courses and exchange schemes may not be in possession of a passport since this is not required for travel between other European countries.
 The added expense and administrative effort of organising passports is apparently already driving an increase in inquiries about educational visits to Ireland rather than the UK.

 BETA (the British Educational Travel Association) suggests the inbound youth, student and educational travel sector is worth £27 billion per annum to the UK economy, so a decline in this category of visitors could have major financial repercussions.
 Visit Britain also highlighted the strong loyalty to the UK among incoming language learners, with 80 % of those surveyed in 2018 planning a return trip.
 A drop in language visitors could have a long-term ripple effect if this loyalty is transferred elsewhere.